Batman Begins (2005)

 Jim Gordon: What do you want?

-Bruce Wayne: Carmine Falcone brings in a shipment of drugs every week, no-one brings him down, why?
+Bruce Wayne: Carmine Falcone brings in shipments of drugs every week, no one brings him down, why?

-Jim Gordon: He's put up money with the right people
+Jim Gordon: He's paid up with the right people.

 Bruce Wayne: What will it take to bring him down?